2013 Global Operations Support and Compliance Forum

 SHOW FULL BIO » Bob Lammey leads the Higher Education practice at High Street Partners (HSP), a firm that specializes in supporting universities with legal and compliance aspects of their activities abroad.
 Bob is a CPA and joined HSP from Harvard University, where he was the Director of Global Business Compliance, responsible for oversight over the university’s international programs, U.S. tax reporting, financial policies and internal controls.
 He began his career at Ernst & Young, and has worked abroad as a financial executive in multiple countries.
 Bob has been invited to speak at numerous industry conferences, including NCURA, NACUBO, CUGH, URMIA, Forum on Education Abroad, AIEA, NACUA, and others.
 He also facilitates an ongoing international webcast series for NACUBO, which kicked-off in 2011.

-SHOW FULL BIO » Joseph Levy is the Director of Global Support Services at Harvard University, where he leads a team that provides broad-based assistance and support to international projects and to faculty, staff and students traveling or working abroad.
-He also serves as Vice President for Operations at Harvard Global Research and Support Services, Inc., which provides overseas employment and administrative services to offices and research projects.
+SHOW FULL BIO » Joseph Levy is the Director of Global Support Services at Harvard University, where he oversees broad-based HR, financial, and operational assistance and consulting to international projects, as well as safety, security, and emergency management for faculty, staff, and students traveling and working abroad.
+He is also Vice President for Operations at Harvard Global Research and Support Services, Inc., which provides overseas employment and administrative services to offices and research projects.
 In more than a decade at Harvard, he has worn many hats, including performing arts administrator, HR professional, and international safety director.

 Manager, International Tax Services